-- understand the relevance and purpose of learning activities; - experience levels of understanding and rates of progress that bring feelings of success andachievement.
+- understand the relevance and purpose of learning activities; - experience levels of understanding and rates of progress that bring feelings of success and achievement.

 Teachers employ various methods to address the unique educational requirements of students.
-Each lesson have clear learning objectives: We adapt and tailor tasks as needed and use assessments to guide subsequent stages of learning.
+Each lesson has clear learning objectives.
+We adapt and tailor tasks as needed and use assessments to guide subsequent stages of learning.